Concussions can be diagnosed through a saliva test, British researchers find

 Two outside experts — Concussion Legacy Foundation co-founder Chris Nowinski and New York University Director of Neuropsychology William Barr — reviewed the study at The Post’s request before publication.
 Both said it relied on sound, strong science and represented exciting progress.

 “Everybody is looking for a concussion test,” Barr said.
 “The diagnosis of concussions is really based on clinical findings.
 A lot of that is based on what a person reports.
-What we’ve always been looking for is, is there’s something objective?
-Because in a lot of cases, they’ll deny [feeling symptoms].
+What we’ve always been looking for is: Is there something objective?
+Because, in a lot of cases, they’ll deny [feeling symptoms].
 That’s what this really adds.”

 For sports, the endpoint of the study would be an instant test that could be taken on the sideline to validate a trainer’s concussion diagnosis.
 Barr outlined how it could help in a familiar scenario: If a player resisted a physician’s concussion diagnosis, the physician could use a saliva test as validation.

 “Is there something you can measure in a [sideline] time frame?”
-Marker Diagnostics research scientist Patrick O’Halloran, one of the researchers for the study, said in a virtual news conference.
-“This research demonstrates that yes, you can measure it.
+Marker Diagnostics research scientist Patrick O’Halloran, one of the researchers for the study, said during a virtual news conference.
+“This research demonstrates that, yes, you can measure it.
 There is a signal you can measure.
-The second component, then, is, do you have the technology to actually measure it outside of laboratory setting?”
+The second component, then, is: Do you have the technology to actually measure it outside of a laboratory setting?”

 Right now, there is not.
 It takes a working day to get test results.
 But researchers could find the technology in a handful of years or less — benefited indirectly by the coronavirus pandemic.
-O’Halloran said Marker scientists are already discussing ways to make the instant test, an effort that may be expedited by advancements created in the past year as scientists sought more efficient and more accurate coronavirus tests.
+O’Halloran said Marker scientists are discussing ways to make the instant test, an effort that may be expedited by advancements created in the past year as scientists sought more efficient and more accurate coronavirus tests.

 Even without a sideline test, experts could see the testing making a major impact on the NFL.
-Nowinski envisioned testing every player after every game to identify players who suffered concussions but either did not know or hid symptoms.
+Nowinski envisioned testing every player after every game to identify players who suffered concussions but either did not know or were hiding symptoms.

 “We know a significant share of concussions are not diagnosed during the game, and players may or may not report them after the game,” Nowinski said.
 “We could finally get to the bottom of how many concussions are being missed.”